5. Verify the originality of student work

 - and if the plagiarism has occurred, to collect and document the evidence of misconduct.

 RMIT University provides Turnitin to help educators detect plagiarism in written assessments.
-Refer to RMIT Turnitin website for more details and usage advice.
+Refer to the RMIT Turnitin information (staff login) for more details and usage advice.
+Information for students about Turnitin is also available.

 There are a variety of free, open source, and commercial tools designed to detect plagiarism of computer code.
 Below are just examples (not recommendations) of the tools you may choose to explore.